 If you are struggling to help your traumatized girl, find health and healing at Red Hawk.
-If behavioral disorders or learning disabilities prevent your daughter from experiencing life to the fullest, the excellent residential treatment for girls at Red Hawk Behavioral Health will help.
+If behavioral disorders or learning disabilities prevent your daughter from experiencing life to the fullest, the excellent residential treatment for girls at Red Hawk Academy will help.
 It offers personal therapeutic services for girls from Denver, Colorado.

 The residential treatment center not only offers personalized therapy and 24/7 support staff for each girl, this program also offers therapeutic activities in its therapeutic milieu, plus equine-assisted therapy following the Eagala Model.

 Some of the benefits of equine-assisted therapy for girls include:

 The non-traditional approach to therapy here consists of many experiential ‘hands-on’ therapies which help girls participate in their treatment while working with horses, gardening, hiking, camping, swimming, and river rafting.
 As girls join in the challenging ropes course, for instance, they learn about healthy risk-taking, personal limits, performing under duress, and helping others.
 When girls cooperate, they will learn to achieve even more than they thought possible.